About the EQUITY Concentration

 Critically evaluate the social determinants of health and understand how they contribute to health inequities; and

-Apply a range of community-engaged strategies and methodologies to advance health equity, social justice and human rights through mentored fieldwork in the United States or another nation.
+Apply a range of community-engaged strategies and methodologies to advance Health equity and social justice through mentored fieldwork in the United States or another nation.

 Required Courses & Sample Plan of Study